 Our commitment to SDG 6: Clean Water and Sanitation

-At Janssen, we are fully committed to the 17 Sustainable Development Goals (SDGs) of the United Nations.
-These SDGs are intended to improve the health and welfare of people worldwide in a sustainable way.
-SDG 6 - Clean water and sanitation - aims to make access and sustainable management of water and sanitation for everyone possible.
-At Janssen, we contribute to the sustainable management of water in a variety of ways, for example thanks to the efforts of the Energy & Water Team.
+At Janssen, we are committed to the 17 Sustainable Development Goals (SDGs) of the United Nations.
+These SDGs are intended to sustainably improve the health and welfare of people worldwide.
+SDG 6 - Clean Water and Sanitation - focuses on global access to clean water and sanitation, and sustainable management of this for all.
+Businesses can contribute to this by making their water use more efficient and sustainable, ultimately reducing the number of people suffering from water shortages.

-We are also committed to SDG 6 at Janssen.
-The Energy and Water Team is working on sustainable water and energy policies at the sites in Belgium by promoting energy and water saving projects.
-Colleagues Dieter Verheyen (Principal Engineer) and Hans Verbaeten (Process Engineer Utilities), both members of the team, talk about their work.
-Dieter and Hans explain: "The Energy & Water team has no less than 45 ambassadors working at various Janssen sites in Belgium.
-Our ambassadors focus on 6 topics:
+Then there is our Energy and Water Team.
+They are committed to a sustainable water and energy policy by promoting energy and water saving projects.
+Colleagues Dieter Verheyen (Principal Engineer) and Hans Verbaeten (Process Engineer Utilities) are both part of this team: "There are as many as 45 ambassadors involved in the Energy & Water Team, who work at various Janssen sites in Belgium.
+Our ambassadors focus on 6 themes:

-“We are now using 203 million litres of water less than 5 years ago.
-That equals 81 Olympic swimming pools."
+“We now use 313 million liters of water less than we did 10 years ago.
+That's 125 Olympic swimming pools."

-Dieter explains the success of these projects: "The Energy & Water Team has contributed to a drastic reduction in our energy and water consumption over the past 5 years.
-For example, in Belgium we now use 13,500 MWh of electricity (equivalent to the annual consumption of 3,850 households), 203 million litres of water (equivalent to 81 Olympic swimming pools) and 300,000 m3 of natural gas (equivalent to 3,400 tonnes of CO2 emissions) less."
+Dieter elaborates on the success of these projects: "The Energy & Water Team has contributed to a drastic reduction in our energy and water consumption over the past 10 years.
+For example, in Belgium we now use 27,800 MWh of electricity (equivalent to the annual consumption of 7,950 families), 313 million liters of water (equivalent to 125 Olympic swimming pools) and 22,250 MWh of natural gas (equivalent to 4,055 tons of CO2 emissions) less."

-The Energy & Water team also wants to create awareness and involvement among the employees.
-Dieter says, "that is why we communicate internally about the various activities we organise as a team, publish a calendar with energy-saving tips, organise a drawing competition and celebrate the achievement of the targets."
-The effects of this are clearly noticeable says Hans, "Our efforts are creating a self-reinforcing effect: investments in geothermal energy and wind turbines, coupled with a growing awareness - also because sustainability is increasingly higher on the social agenda - is creating more momentum within the organisation."
+The Energy & Water team also aims to create awareness and commitment among employees.
+The impact of this is clearly noticeable, says Hans, "Our efforts are having a self-reinforcing effect: investments in geothermal energy and wind turbines, combined with a growing awareness - also because sustainability is increasingly higher on the social agenda - are creating more activity within the organization."

-“We believe it is important that our employees are involved and aware of these issues.”
+“We think it's important for our employees to be engaged and aware of these issues"

 Other sustainability initiatives

-The activities of the Energy & Water team are just one of the many initiatives we are organising in the Benelux to reduce our energy and water consumption.
-For example, we also reduce waste with the Plant on a Truck project.
+The activities of the Energy & Water team are just some of the many initiatives we organize to reduce our energy and water use.
+For example, we also reduce our waste streams with our Plant on a Truck project.
 Curious about our commitment to the other Sustainable Development Goals?
 Find out here!!